-But flowering houseplants usually flower much better if they are kept slightly potbound, but in time these will probably need repotting too.
+But flowering plants usually flower much better if they are kept slightly potbound, but in time these will probably need repotting too.

 The best time to repot houseplants is when they are actively growing - usually in spring, but also in early summer.

 If you don’t want the plant to get bigger, trim off some of the outer roots at stage 3 and and gently scrape off some of the compost.
-Repot with fresh Potting Mix into the original pot.
+Repot with fresh compost into the original pot.

 This growing medium is enriched with all the essential nutrients and trace elements to sustain strong, healthy growth for up to 8 weeks, depending on the vigour of the plant.
 After this regular feeding with a good houseplant fertiliser is important, such as ready-to-use plant food or, for long-term feeding, continuous release plant food.

 Top dressing is ideal for plants that are too big for you to move or which you would rather not disturb.
-All you do is carefully remove the top inch or two of old compost and replace with fresh Potting Mix Root Boosting Compost and water well.
+All you do is carefully remove the top inch or two of old compost and replace with fresh compost and water well.